 IHMM is committed to upholding the highest ethical standards in the profession.
 Candidates for certification are required to agree to the Certification Agreement (CA) for their credential or designation as a condition of applying to sit for an examination.
 Failure to do so will result in denial of certification.

 Included in the CA is the Code of Ethics, a statement of the required behaviors and responsibilities of certificants.
-It was developed to safeguard the reputation of the CHMM, CHMP, CDGP and CDGT programs, and in the interest of protecting the public.
+It was developed to safeguard the reputation of the CHMM, CHMP, CDGP, CDGT and CSSM programs, and in the interest of protecting the public.
 Also included in the CA is the applicant Consent Statement and the policy informing candidates that email is the primary point of contact and must be up to date at all times.

 IHMM has established policies and procedures for investigating complaints filed against certificants.
 Any individual may file a complaint.
 All complaints will be reviewed, and if determined to be founded and actionable, they will be investigated.
 Individuals who wish to file a complaint should contact IHMM for information on how to proceed.
 Direct all inquiries to IHMM’s Executive Director, at the IHMM address.